Coincident/XCOMClassicRemastered/README.md

 **Floaters** were not changed, they are still the **easiest race** to fight against, although the **Reaper** terror unit is now faster and can travel greater distances without triggering reaction fire.
 **Sectoids** were also not changed, they are relatively easy, although Sectoids from larger UFOs will have **some psionic powers**. **Cyberdiscs** fire the most **powerful laser** in the game, but are **vulnerable to laser** fire themselves.
 **Snakemen** were improved to become medium-difficulty foes: they are now the fastest non-terror aliens, with very **high TUs and reactions**.
 They are still easy to kill even with lasers. **Chrysalids** were not changed, and remain the **most frightening alien in the game**.
 **Mutons** were greatly improved: they have **higher resist** to bullets, lasers, explosions, and even plasma.
-They are now the **hardest unit to kill** after the Sectopod, to remind you of their TFTD counterpart: the Lobstermen.
-They can only be killed by high-damage weapons, such as plasma and fusions bombs, and it may require several Heavy Plasma shots to bring a Muton down.
+They are now the **hardest unit to kill** after the Sectopod, to remind you of their TFTD counterpart: the Lobstermen!
+They can only be killed by high-damage weapons, such as plasma and fusions bombs, and it may require more than one Heavy Plasma shots to bring a Muton down.
 However, they are **slower** and have **lower reactions**, and are vulnerable to psionics, incendiary ammo and acid (mind-controlling a Celatid is a good way to kill them). **Celatids** were not changed, and still have the **highest damage acid** projectile in the game. **Silacoids** are now faster and can travel greater distances without triggering reaction fire.
 **Ethereals** were not changed, they are still mid-range soldiers with **high psionic powers**. **Sectopods**’ armor was slightly reduced, but they are still the **hardest unit to kill**: use lasers.
 As the game progresses, difficulty will increase.
 The alien UFOs will start having **mixed crews with 2 alien races** each.
 Several (but not all) of these crews have at least one race with psionic powers, which can result in very deadly combinations (i.e. Mutons+Ethereals).
-Also, the Hyperwave Decoder will only state that a UFO has a “Mixed Crew”; you can only know which races are involved in the Battlescape...
+Also, the Hyperwave Decoder may not be able to detect which kind of “Mixed Crew” a UFO contains; you can only know for sure which races are involved on the battlefield...